-Ms. Sedgwick joined the LAEDC team in June of 2008 as an Economic Research Assistant for the Kyser Center for Economic Research.
-In that role she assisted both the Economic Research Department and the Consulting Practice of the LAEDC with data collection and research, managing multiple data sets covering the State of California, Southern California, its counties and their sub-regions.
+Ms. Sedgwick joined the LAEDC in June of 2008 as an Economic Research Assistant with the former Kyser Center for Economic Research (now a part of IAE).
+In that role she assisted both Economic Research and the Consulting Practice of the LAEDC with data collection and research, managing multiple data sets covering the State of California, Southern California, its counties and their sub-regions.
 In addition to writing sections of LAEDC’s Economic Forecasts, she was responsible for the “Business Scan” containing a collection of Los Angeles County economic indicators; the annual “L.A.
 Stats” report containing the most frequently requested statistics for Los Angeles and its surrounding counties; and was a regular contributor to the weekly economic newsletter “e-Edge.”

 Before joining the LAEDC, Ms. Sedgwick managed an industrial and steel supply company located in the Inland Empire.
 There she identified and targeted a diverse customer base, and analyzed product and customer patterns in the local industrial market to successfully increase revenues.

-A California native, Ms. Sedgwick received her Bachelor of Arts in Economics from the University of Southern California (USC) with a minor in Architecture.
-She has been a member of the Los Angeles Chapter of the National Association for Business Economics (NABE) since 2008.
+A Southern California native, Ms. Sedgwick received her Bachelor of Arts in Economics from the University of Southern California (USC) with a minor in Architecture.
+She is a member of the national chapter of National Association for Business Economics (NABE) and the American Economic Association (AEA).
+In her free time, she is actively involved with local animal rescue organizations as a foster and volunteers annually as a mentor to undergraduate students selected for the USC Dornsife Gateway Internship Program.